"How good are they LIVE?" in the last 12 months on 100 (as of 3/8/25)

 Real Live Certified

-Critic Consensus
+Critics Consensus

-Based on 41 concert reviews, the critic consensus is that The Devil Makes Three is rated as an enjoyable live performer, with some notable strengths.
+Based on 41 concert reviews, the critics consensus is that The Devil Makes Three is rated as an enjoyable live performer, with some notable strengths.
 The Devil Makes Three concert reviews describe live shows and performances as accessible and funky.

 The Devil Makes Three is an Americana band from Santa Cruz, California, United States.
 The group blends bluegrass, old time, country, folk, blues, jazz, and ragtime music.